Scott Burgess (footballer)

 Burgess started his career with Bury, making his first-team debut in May 2014.
-From there he was loaned out to non-league sides Stalybridge Celtic, Macclesfield Town, Wrexham and York City, as well as Norwegian Third Division club Bergsøy.
-He spent the whole of the 2017–18 season at Macclesfield and helped them to win the National League title.
-He joined Port Vale on a free transfer in May 2019 and stayed with the club for two-and-a-half seasons, before joining Grimsby Town in January 2022.
-He signed with York City in July 2022.
+From there he was loaned out to non-League sides Stalybridge Celtic, Macclesfield Town, Wrexham and York City, as well as Norwegian Third Division club Bergsøy.
+He spent the 2017–18 season at Macclesfield and helped them win the National League title.
+He joined Port Vale on a free transfer in May 2019 and stayed with the club for two-and-a-half seasons before joining Grimsby Town in January 2022.
+He signed with York City in July 2022 and was loaned to Kidderminster Harriers.
+He joined Truro City in August 2024 and moved on to Chester in January 2025,.

 Career

 Bury

 Burgess was born in Warrington, Cheshire.
 He came through the youth system of Bury.
 Burgess played in every youth-team match in the 2013–14 season, making 28 appearances as the team reached the Lancashire Senior Cup final.
 He made his first-team debut in League Two on 3 May 2014 in a 0–0 draw away to Morecambe, starting the match before being replaced in the 54th minute.
 He turned professional at the club 12 months later.

 On 10 September 2015, Burgess was loaned out for one month to Stalybridge Celtic of the National League North.
 However, he played only 21 minutes across three substitute appearances for Stalybridge, his final game a 1–0 win over F.C.
 United of Manchester at Bower Fold.
 He joined Norwegian Third Division club Bergsøy on 31 March 2016 on loan until July.
 Bury manager David Flitcroft explained that he had wanted to play Burgess himself but felt unable to due to the team's good home form and poor away form.

 With the club now in League One, he broke into the Bury first-team under new head coach Chris Brass during the 2016–17 season and signed a two-year contract extension in December, just days after scoring his first goal in professional football in a 4–2 defeat at Bristol Rovers.
 He ended the month with his second goal to earn Bury a 1–1 draw at Bradford City, lobbing goalkeeper Colin Doyle on 39 minutes.
 He ended the campaign with two goals and two assists in 17 appearances, though fell out of favour under new boss Lee Clark and would not feature at all in his next two seasons at Gigg Lane.